 There is some debate over if this is a Halloween or a Christmas movie, but the scene when Jack, the Pumpkin King of Halloween Town, discovers a world that isn’t spooky is sweet enough to win us over to the merry side.
 As he lankily hops around Christmas Town and exclaims “What’s This?” he sees the range of amazing pros about the holiday from snowballs and mistletoe to the fact that’s nothing nefarious is hiding under the kids’ beds.
 Yup, Christmas for the win.

 Why We Picked It: “When I think of Tim Burton and his many dark comedies, dance doesn’t immediately pop into my head, but this is a wonderful scene that makes the list because it reminds me of the added pep in everyone’s step during the holiday season.
-There’s a subtle difference, but the snow and snowmen, holiday decorations, trees, lights, mistletoe and positive energy buzzing around working together, family and gratitude is enough to make even a skeleton’s days merry and bright.” —Rockette Amanda M.
+There’s a subtle difference, but the snow and snowmen, holiday decorations, trees, lights, mistletoe and positive energy buzzing around working together, family and gratitude are enough to make even a skeleton’s days merry and bright.” —Rockette Amanda M.

 Movie: “Bridget Jones’s Diary” | 2001